ata bozacis vision of walk-in sculptures made of letters

 monotype

-From minimal disruptions, complex structures emerge.
-The word TOAST is repeated, deconstructed, and reshaped into architectural forms.
-Each monotype is a unique variation shaped by process, where language dissolves into structure—echoing the visual rhythms of urban transformation.
+Monotype transforms simple gestures into complex structures.
+The word “TOAST” is repeated, deconstructed, and reshaped into architectural forms.
+Each piece is unique, where language dissolves into structure, echoing the visual rhythms of urban transformation.
+These works highlight the poetic potential of typography as a sculptural medium.

 A large white inflatable sculpture shaped like abstract geometric forms spelling the word hype sit on a grassy park lawn with trees and hills in the background.